BabatundeOnabajo/Smishing-Detector/README.md

 # Application and Use Cases

-# Contact Details for Authorities in a case of suspected fraud such as smishing
+# Contact Details for Authorities In A Case of Suspected Fraud such as Smishing
 1. United States of America
 2. United Kingdom
 3. Australia